 Drug Schedule Description Drugs Quantity 1st Offense 2nd Offence Ι Has a high potential for abuse.
 Has no current accepted medical use in treatment in the United States.
 A lack of accepted safety for use of the drug or other substance under medical supervision.
 Includes GHB, ecstasy, methaqualone and others.
 (Law does not include marijuana, hashish or hashish oil.)
-Any Not more than 20 years If death or serious injury, not less than 20 years, not more than life Fine \$1 million individual, \$5 million not individual Not more than 30 years If death or serious injury, life Fine \$2 million individual, \$10 million not individual Π Has a high potential for abuse.
+Any Not more than 20 years If death or serious injury, not less than 20 years, not more than life Fine \$1 million individual, \$5 million not individual Not more than 30 years If death or serious injury, life Fine \$2 million individual, \$10 million not individual II Has a high potential for abuse.
 Has a currently accepted medical use in treatment in the United States or a currently accepted medical use with severe restrictions.
 Abuse may lead to severe psychological or physical dependence.
-Includes morphine, methadone, Ritalin and others Any Not more than 20 years If death or serious injury, not less than 20 years, not more than life Fine \$1 million individual, \$5 million not individual Not more than 30 years If death or serious injury, life Fine \$2 million individual, \$10 million not individual

-III tha sub II.
-2. Has me Uni 3.
-Abu low s potential for abuse less in the drugs or the ostances in Schedules I and is a currently accepted dical use in treatment in the ited States. use may lead to moderate or or physical or high ochological dependence.
+Includes morphine, methadone, Ritalin and others Any Not more than 20 years If death or serious injury, not less than 20 years, not more than life Fine \$1 million individual, \$5 million not individual Not more than 30 years If death or serious injury, life Fine \$2 million individual, \$10 million not individual III has potential for abuse less than the drugs or the substances in Schedules I and II.
+Has a currently accepted medical use in treatment in the United States.
+Abuse may lead to moderate or low physical or high psychological dependence.
 Includes Ketamine, anabolic steroids, codeine and hydrocodone with aspirin or Tylenol, some barbiturates and others.
-Any Not more than 5 years Fine not more than \$250,000 individual, \$1 million not individual Not more than 10 years Fine not more than \$500,000 individual, \$2 million not individual IV rela sub 2.
-Has me Uni 3.
-Abu phy s a low potential for abuse ative to the drugs or other ostances in Schedule III. s a currently accepted dical use in treatment in the ited States. use may lead to limited vsical or psychological pendence.
+Any Not more than 5 years Fine not more than \$250,000 individual, \$1 million not individual Not more than 10 years Fine not more than \$500,000 individual, \$2 million not individual IV Has a low potential for abuse relative to the drugs or other substances in Schedule III.
+Has a currently accepted medical use in treatment in the United States.
+Abuse may lead to limited physical or psychological dependence.
 Includes Darvon, Talwin, Equanil, Valium, Xanax, Rohyphnol and others.
-Any Not more than 3 years Fine not more than \$250,000 individual, \$1 million not individual Not more than 6 years Fine not more than \$500,000 individual, \$2 million not individual v rela sub 2.
-Has me Uni 3.
-Abu phy s a low potential for abuse ative to the drugs or other ostances in Schedule IV. s a currently accepted dical use in treatment in the ited States. use may lead to limited vsical or psychological bendence.
+Any Not more than 3 years Fine not more than \$250,000 individual, \$1 million not individual Not more than 6 years Fine not more than \$500,000 individual, \$2 million not individual

+Has a low potential for abuse relative to the drugs or other substances in Schedule IV.
+Has a currently accepted medical use in treatment in the United States.
+Abuse may lead to limited physical or psychological dependence.
 Includes over the counter cough medicines with codeine and others.
-Any Not more than 1 year Fine not more than \$100,000 individual, \$250,000 not individual Not more than 2 years Fine not more than \$200,000 individual, \$500,000 not individual
+Any Not more than 1 year Fine not more than \$100,000 individual, \$250,000 not individual Not more than 2 years Fine not more than \$200,000 individual, \$500,000 not individual -- --- -- ----- --- --